publiccodenet/about/README.md

 Releasing and deploying [is done with a release branch](activities/documentation/merge-develop-into-master.md).

+If you want to make changes to the homepage on the about. website, you need to make changes in the file index.md .

 We aim to deploy every Monday.

 You can use the scripts: